Photo By : Wasana Sampath

 How strangely are place-names derived!
 In more recent years this seagirthed spot, about half a mile from Karativu and one mile from Kayts, was used as an infectious diseases hospital.
 Its isolation and breeziness could hardly have been put to better purpose.
 Thus, on these ramparts, where in the past Dutch sentries scanned the horiaon for’ hostile craft or private vessels which had to be searched before they were permitted to proceed down the fairway, convalescents from plague or small-pox, drawn from that stream of humanity whioh crossed over from India to open Central Ceylon in Tea, bemoaned a fate which had stalled their efforts to brave the perils of their long journey.”

-During 1980’s this fort was used as the as a public health isolation station for immigrants from India.
-After end of the 30 year seperatist war with the LTTE terrorists, this fort was converted in to a boutique hotel by the Sri Lankan Navy.
+During the 1980s, this fort was utilized as a public health isolation station for immigrants arriving from India.
+Following the end of the 30-year separatist war involving the LTTE, the fort was subsequently converted into a boutique hotel by the Sri Lanka Navy.

 References